This article covers all steps necessary to set up the KaDeck Web and KaDeck Enterprise in your infrastructure.

 If your setup deviates considerably from usual cloud setups, contact our support.

-KaDeck Web requires internet access and must be able to communicate with our servers.
+Alternatively, you can set up internet access from KaDeck to the outside.
 The following address must be reachable from the inside of the container:

 - 64-bit operating system